rwmjones/rhrq-riscv-extensions/article.md

 We might add:

 - `G` an early attempt to define a basic profile, `G` = `IMAFD`
-- `E` a still not ratified embedded subset with 16 base registers instead of the usual 32,
+- `E` an embedded subset with 16 base registers instead of the usual 32,
 - `Q` quad-precision floating point,
 - `H`, `U` and `S` pseudo-extensions but used in